-An assessment of the utilization and impact of Syrian refugees on government health care facilities and health system capacity
+An assessment of the utilization and impact of Middle Eastern refugees on government health care facilities and health system capacity

 For this assignment, i-APS contracted with the Jordan University of Science and Technology, which provided 120 nursing students to be trained as enumerators.
 Over five days, i-APS team of nine technical experts in fields that included medicine and IT data collection, as well as technical experts from Harvard University, trained the nursing students off-site and at the health facilities in the use of the Open Data Kit mobile data collection tool.